jwahlstrand/Gtk4Observables.jl/docs/src/drawing.md

 # A simple drawing program

-Aside from widgets, GtkObservables also adds canvas interactions, specifically handling of mouse clicks and scroll events.
+Aside from widgets, Gtk4Observables also adds canvas interactions, specifically handling of mouse clicks and scroll events.
 We can explore some of these tools by building a simple program for drawing lines.